google/osdfir-infrastructure/charts/openrelik/README.md

 # NAME                                      READY   STATUS    RESTARTS   AGE
 ```

-The command deploys GRR on the Kubernetes cluster in the default configuration.
+The command deploys OpenRelik on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 ### 1.2.
 Connect to the OpenRelik Frontend